 One of the revolutions has been the increase in mobile technology.
 Although printed magazines will always appeal to some buyers – as more mobile generations become homebuyers, the way many go about their open home and their ability to keep up with what’s on the market 24/7 has changed the environment.

 The recent development of 3D scanning being applied to real estate imagery has enabled potential buyers to view an entire house by moving around inside the footprint, with a realistic understanding of flow, proportion, and light, giving you the true ‘feeling’ of a home not available from a still shot.
 This is seeing more people purchasing homes from out of town without even viewing a property, increasing the potential buyers.
-Only a few agents have taken up this technology so far, and you can see examples on many Ray White Listings.
+Only a few agents have taken up this technology so far, and you can see examples on many Tall Poppy Listings.

 Social Media is now an important part of a properties marketing campaign.
 The ability to share and spread the word is powerful.
 It also makes the agents themselves more of a brand – rather than just the company they work for.
 The volume of social media avenues can be awfully time consuming and has provided a shift of focus for many.